BIPOC women trail runners

 Apply

-Complete the online application with your race preference and a brief overview of your running background.
+Complete the online application with your race preference and share your running background.
+We want to understand your journey and what support would be most meaningful for you.

 Review

-We'll review your application and contact you regarding your acceptance status.
+We'll review your application with care and contact you regarding your acceptance status.
+Our team considers each application individually, understanding that every runner's journey is unique.

 Connect